Newport, Wales: Culture and arts

 Newport has three major museums: Newport Museum in the city centre and at Caerleon the National Roman Legion Museum and Roman Baths Museum.
 Newport Central Library is located within Newport Museum.
 In July each year an Arts festival is held in Caerleon and Roman Military re-enactment in the amphitheatre, the largest restored amphitheatre in Britain.
 The remains of the Roman baths, barracks and fortress walls of Isca Augusta can be seen at Caerleon.
 Caerleon also has literary associations to the legend of King Arthur through Geoffrey of Monmouth and later Arthur Machen (who was born in Caerleon) and Alfred Lord Tennyson wrote his Idylls of the King in Caerleon.

 The Newport Festival runs throughout the summer months with a large number of events being staged in the city centre and elsewhere in the city.

 Set in a park of 90 acre, Tredegar House is an example of a 17th-century Charles II mansion.
 The earliest surviving part of the building dates back to the late 15th century.
 For over five hundred years, it was home to the Morgans – later Lords Tredegar – until they left in 1951.
 The house was then bought by the Catholic Church and used as a girls' school until it was bought by the council in 1974, which led to it being described as the "grandest council house in Britain".

 Newport hosted the National Eisteddfod of Wales in 1897, 1988 and 2004.

 A 115 ft mosaic Chartist Mural was created in 1978 near John Frost Square to commemorate the Chartist rising of 1839.
 It was demolished amid protests in October 2013 to make way for city centre redevelopment.
 A trust was set up to commission a new memorial with £50,000 of funding provided by Newport City Council In 2014 the Newport Chartist Commission, with members Dame Rosemary Butler, Pat Drewett and Rowan Williams, sought to recruit a project manager.

+A smaller replica of the mural, in four panels, was unveiled on 4 November 2019, exactly 180 years since the Chartist uprising.
+It was created by Oliver Budd, son of the original mural's creator, Kenneth Budd.
+The panels are located on Cefn Road, Rogerstone, and include an information board telling the history of Chartism.

 As part of the city's "Big Splash" festival, on 30 August 2010, 45-year-old French circus star Olivier Roustan from Toulouse, performed the highest ever wirewalk in Europe, along the top cable of the Newport City footbridge.

 Newport hosted an outdoor art exhibition called "SuperDragons" in 2010 which displayed 60 large dragons decorated by local community groups.

 In November 2013 the Newport Arts, Culture and Heritage Association (NACHA), which promotes "the past, present and future of the arts, culture and heritage of the people of Newport, South Wales" was launched on Facebook.
 In December 2014 chairman of the Friends of Newport Museum and Art Gallery, Richard Frame, expressed alarm at Newport City Council proposals to close the museum in 2015.